MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ### -DisableIntrusionPreventionSystem
 Indicates whether to configure network protection against exploitation of known vulnerabilities.
-If you specify a value of $True or do not specify a value, network protection is enabled.
+If you specify a value of $False or do not specify a value, network protection is enabled.

 ```yaml
 Type: Boolean